 In modern practice, meditation is a mental discipline that can help us experience an extremely better quality of life.
-The benefits of this practice are now being experienced by a wide range of people all over the world, less as a path of enlightenment and more as a powerful and effective tool of self-therapy, performance, and renewal.
+The benefits of this practice are now being experienced by a wide range of people all over the world, less as a path to enlightenment and more as a powerful and effective tool to self-therapy, performance, and renewal.

 Basic Meditation Techniques

-The intention of meditation remains the same regardless of the approach or technique.
-This is to achieve a state of pure awareness, which can also referred to as mindfulness.
+The intention of meditation remains the same regardless of the approach.
+This is to achieve a state of pure awareness, which can also refer to as mindfulness.

-The goal here is not necessarily to eliminate your thoughts, but to become aware and eventually transcend the ordinary activity of your mind.
-It is from here that you can experience ultimate stillness know as 'zen mind', or 'Buddha nature.'
-You are at a heightened state of lucid consciousness, where your mind, body, and soul can heal, balance, re-energize, and rise to a peak level of operation.
+The goal here is not necessarily to eliminate your thoughts but to become aware and eventually transcend the ordinary activity of your mind.
+It is from here that you can experience a stillness known as 'zen mind', or 'Buddha nature.'
+You are at a heightened state of lucid consciousness, where your mind, body, and soul can heal, balance, re-energize, and rise to a peak level of clarity.

 Here are some ways that you can develop a rewarding meditation practice:

-The first step requires you to settle into a tranquil location, away from any sort of distraction.
-A calm and stable ambience will provide you with a positive vibration, helping to enhance your ability to sink into a deeper state of meditation.
+The first step requires you to settle into a tranquil and comfortable location, away from any sort of distraction.
+A calm and stable ambiance will provide you with a positive vibration, helping to enhance your ability to sink into a deeper state of meditation.

 Choose an area that is free from any interferences or distracting noise.
-Make sure that this is a place that you feel comfortable in and where you can be at ease.
+Make sure this is a place where you can feel comfortable and be at ease.
 This will become your meditation area.

-If you're interested in adding some vibe to your mediation spot, here are few things to consider:
+If you're interested in adding some vibe to your meditation spot, here are few things to consider:

 - A cushion for sitting comfortably